 a.
 Stalking is demonstrated through a pattern of unwanted contact.
-In addition to logging unwanted contact, an advocate or police officer may recommend you save and photograph unwanted text messages, emails, letters and gifts and store them in a secure location and one that will not be found by the offender.
+In addition to logging unwanted contact, an advocate or police officer may recommend you save and photograph unwanted text messages, emails, letters and gifts and store them in a secure location and a.
+Save copies of videos to an external hard drive, print and save copies of websites, social media and save any type of communication regarding the images.